wp-plugins/easy-adsense-lite/readme.txt

 If you feel that the features of Easy AdSense are a bit too much, consider my lean and mean AdSense plugin [AdSense Now!](http://www.thulasidas.com/plugins/adsense-now/ "The simplest possible way to AdSense enable your blog")

-= I just upgraded to WordPress version 2.8.
-My widget is gone and I'm mad.
-What gives? =

-WP2.8 uses a different widget API.
-Easy AdSense is compatible with it.
-Just go to your widget page, and drag and drop it again in the sidebar of your choice at the right point.
-Fret not, your settings and AdSense code are safely saved (per theme), and you don't have to cut and paste those details again.

 = I just activated the plugin.
 How come I don't see any ads in my blog? =

 Note that you have to generate your adsense code from Google, and paste the *entire* code in the text boxes, replacing the existing text.
 There are three main text boxes corresponding to three ad locations - Lead-in, Mid-text and Lead-out.
 If you don't want to use a particular location, please suppress it by selecting the appropriate option.
 Otherwise, the plugin will show a red box indicating where you ad would be shown.